8 Easy Ways to Improve Your Child's Reading Skills

 PREPARE FOR READING

 Avoid comparing your child with other children.
 Each child develops at their own pace.
 Learning should be enjoyable.
-Being compared and pushed to perform above a level that your child is ready for won't be enjoyable at all.
+Being compared and pushed to perform above a level that your child is ready for can be a blow to a child's self-esteem.

 BE AN EXAMPLE

 Let your child see you reading.
 Designate a specific time for reading.
 You can use this time to read to your child or you can provide picture books with simple words for your child to read alone.